artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 ## Choreography and Music

-When the kinetic installation performs its choreography by moving its golden aluminium rings across the ceiling of the airport terminal it will do this to a music composed by the islandic composer Ólafur Arnalds only for this purpose.
-In the terminal are multiple vantage points, equipped with speakers where travelers can rest and listen to the sound.
+When the kinetic installation performs its choreography by moving its golden aluminium rings across the ceiling it will do this to a music composed only for this purpose by islandic composer Ólafur Arnalds.
+On the terminal floor are multiple vantage points - areas with equipped with seats and speakers where travelers can watch the choreography and listen to the music.

-But there is also the possibility to listen to the music in quiet over your mobile phone using the official Changi Airport App or the web browser.
+Furthermore travelers can listen to the music in quiet over their mobile phone from within the official iChangi App.

 ## Synchronization

 The system was split up into three components, each provided by one partner in the project.
 The kinetic and its control application was providid by the builder of the kinetic MKT and the choreography running on it was programmed by ART+COM.
 On the other end are the apps provided by [WeesWares](http://www.weeswares.com) - a studio fom Singapur.
-In between sits a audio synchronization server which synchronizes the music running on the mobile devices with the choreogaphy of the kinetic installation.
+In between sits an audio synchronization server which synchronizes the music running on the mobile devices with the choreogaphy of the kinetic installation.

 ![]({{site.url}}/images/changi_petal_clouds_mobile_sound/system_setup.png)